CamStreamer/CamStreamerLib/doc/CamStreamerAPI.md

 -   **getStream(streamID)** - Get info about the CamStreamer stream specified by `streamID`.

--   **getStreamParameter(streamID, paramName)** - Get a single parameter of the stream with specified ID.
+-   **getStreamParameter(streamID, paramName)** - Get a single parameter of the stream with the specified ID.

     ```javascript
     getStreamParameter('1234', 'enabled');